 21 years ago I started to notice a pattern in my psychotherapy practice.
 Mixed in with the people consulting me for anxiety, depression, work-related stress, relationship conflict, and a host of other problems, was a different category of client.

 The actor with stage fright.
 The novelist with writer’s block.
 The creative director dealing with the stresses of agency life.
 The entrepreneur on the emotional rollercoaster of launching a business.

-Because I was a poet, I found it easy to relate to these clients, and there was a particular energy and intensity to these sessions.
-Clients walked away full of excitement, and came back to report big changes.
+Because I was a poet, I found it easy to relate to these people, and there was a particular energy and intensity to these sessions.
+Clients walked away full of excitement, and came back reporting big changes.
 They told me they had never experienced this kind of work before, and encouraged me to keep at it.

 I came to see that most of them didn’t really have a mental health problem, in the clinical sense.
 As creative professionals, their work involved what Seth Godin would later call emotional labor.
 Because they put their heart and soul into their work, it made sense to work on their heart and soul.

 So I decided to turn this into a new service for creative professionals, distinct from my therapy practice, and called it creative coaching.